cnabio/cnab-spec/102-invocation-image.md

 COPY ./some-chart /cnab/app/charts/some-chart
 ```

-If the above bundle is built as `base-bundle:latest`, then it may be referenced by other images.
+If the above bundle is built as `base-bundle:latest`, then it MAY be referenced by other images.

 The `Dockerfile` for an extending bundle can import `base-bundle:latest` as a starting point: